MengRao/SPSC_Queue/README.md

 A multi-thread example for testing SPSCQueue/SPSCQueueOPT.

 ## SPSCVarQueue.h
 A general purpose variant typed queue template, with a header before each msg.
-The queue is partitioned in 64 bytes(typical cache line size) blocks and each msg(with header) is aligned with blocks so as to avoid writing a new msg false sharing with reading the old message.
+The queue is partitioned in 64 byte(typical cache line size) blocks and each msg(with header) is aligned with the block so as to avoid writing a new msg false sharing with reading the old message.

 ## multhread_varq.cc
 A multi-thread example for testing SPSCVarQueue